FidelityInternational/djangocms-pageadmin/docs/index.rst

 Usage
 -----

-Django CMS Page Admin replaces the default PageContent admin provided by the CMS.
+Django CMS Page Admin is a drop-in replacement for the default PageContent admin provided by the CMS.

 Indices and tables
 ==================